why Evofem Biosciences Inc. [EVFM] is a Good Choice for Investors After New Price Target of $16.25

 Sponsored

-“Today we applaud the U.S. House of Representatives for passing The Right to Contraception Act, which would codify into law the fundamental right to safe and easy access to contraception,” said Saundra Pelletier, Chief Executive Officer of Evofem Biosciences.
-“Too often, women are at the mercy of insurance companies and industry middlemen that have posted record profits, yet refuse to cover contraception or put up significant barriers to access.
-Providing women with their choice of contraception should not be up for debate.”.
+“Contraceptive counseling is one of the most important aspects of a healthcare provider’s job.
+It empowers women who do not wish to become pregnant to choose a method of birth control that aligns with their needs,” said Dr. Bassem Maximos, Head of Maximos Ob/Gyn in League City, Texas.
+“Choosing the right birth control method should be an informed one and this chart recognizes the latest innovations in contraception.”.

-It opened the trading session at $0.98, the shares rose to $1.00 and dropped to $0.8512, the range by which the price of stock traded the whole day.
-The daily chart for EVFM points out that the company has recorded -86.67% loss over the past six months.
-However, it is still -207.14% lower than its most recent low trading price.
+Evofem Biosciences Inc. stock has also loss -1.80% of its value over the past 7 days.
+However, EVFM stock has declined by -70.91% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -86.34% and lost -84.69% year-on date.

-If we look at the average trading volume of 31.95M shares, EVFM reached to a volume of 22556102 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EVFM stock reached $48.12 million, with 163.14 million shares outstanding and 155.32 million shares in the current float.
+Compared to the average trading volume of 32.32M shares, EVFM reached a trading volume of 13859214 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Evofem Biosciences Inc. [EVFM]:
+Here’s what leading stock market gurus have to say about Evofem Biosciences Inc. [EVFM]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EVFM shares is $16.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EVFM stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.